DylanCas/express-note-taker/README.md

 ## Usage

-Launch at the provided link(to be added), where you will be placed at the landing page.
+Launch at the provided link(https://express-notes.herokuapp.com/), where you will be placed at the landing page.
 Press get started where you can select, create, and soon delete notes.
 ## License

 This project is licensed under the MIT license.